 Question 1 on grouping

-Q1a: If one TA group contains a serving cell(first TRP) which has second TA group configured(second TRP), should the other serving cells which belong to the same TA group and which also have second TA group configured, belong to the same second TA group?
+Currently, NR does not impose any requirements in configuring different serving cells to different TAGs in carrier aggregation scenario but this is left to NW implementation.

+Q1a: If a serving cell is configured with two TRPs and if there is one TAG configured which contains one of the TRPs of the serving cell, is there any restriction to configure TA group for the another TRP of the serving cell?
+For example, is it allowed to configure the groups such that there is TA group of cells where some cells have both timer expired and some cells with second timer still running.

 Q1b: Is it possible that one TA group contains some serving cells which are associated to only one TA group, and some cells/TRPs which are associated to two TA groups?

-Q1c: Does RAN1 see a need to increase the number of TAGs?
+Q1c: NR currently supports up to 4 TAGs per cell group.
+From RAN1 perspective, do you think 4 TAGs are enough or do you see a need to increase the number of TAGs per cell group?

 Question 2 on operation

-Q2: When the timer associated with one of the TRPs of a serving cell expires, is it according to RAN1 view that UL towards that TRP (e.g. SRS resources sets associated to that TRP) are impacted but UL towards the another TRP (e.g. SRS resources sets associated to that TRP) can remain in operation?
+Q2: When the time-alignment timer associated with one of the TRPs of a serving cell expires, is UL towards that TRP only impacted but UL towards the another TRP can remain in operation (i.e., the time-alignment timer towards the another TRP remains in operation)?

 3. Actions: